 Low stress training (LST) is a simple way to increase yields by redirecting plant growth to maximize light coverage.

 As the name implies, LST techniques allow cultivators to train their plants without causing serious stress.
-High stress training methods can impact growth negatively, stunting growth and potentially exposing the plants to infection.
+High stress training methods such as mainlining and topping can impact growth negatively, stunting growth and potentially exposing the plants to infection.

 LST training cannabis involves bending stems and branches of growing plants and securing them using plant ties.
 Low stress training marijuana isn’t something you do once and you’re done.
 You’ll need to do a little bit each day to maintain your desired growth pattern.